 Rolex GMT Master 1675/3 – The Horological Game of Thrones

 Watch & Bullion23 May 2019 | 3 min read

 But if there ever was a watch to compete with the legendary Rolex both in terms of significance and mainstream appeal, it would have to be another Rolex.
 Which one to be exact?
 For me, there is no doubt that only the GMT-Master can have a claim.

 GMT-Master has always been just a bit more fun than the Submariner due to the many colours it gets to wear.
 Or in the equivalent of James Bond movies, if the Submariner is Casino Royale then the GMT is Goldfinger.

 Produced from 1959 to 1980 it is one of their longest running product lines, and one of their most successful at that.
 This particular piece was created in 1967 making it one of the earlier and hence rarer models within this reference number.

-The highlight of this piece is the nipple dial, a feature that was exclusively available on gold and two-tone models.
+Highlight of this piece is the nipple dial, a feature that was exclusively available on gold and two-tone models.
 Called so because it evokes pleasant images in the minds of men, it refers to the speciality that the lume isn’t just painted straight on the dial but instead filled into golden indices which have become iconic for their sharp and exaggerated design.

-This watch has had all service parts replaced meaning it sports a new dial, hands, and bezel insert.
+Watch had all service parts replaced meaning it sports a new dial, hands, and bezel insert.
 The two-tone Jubilee bracelet is a reference H14 which points out it was probably changed sometime in the 1980s.
 The result is a ready for wear package where all the restoration work has already been done.

 To sum up, this Rolex 1675/3 offers a tasty ticket into the world of Vintage Rolex without breaking the bank.
 With the surge in Submariner prices and the recent explosion in value for Pepsi GMTs two-tone pieces have been relative bargains for some time now.
 Alongside the changes in fashion and the new trend for Gold, this has to be one of the safest vintage Rolex to buy for those looking for a stable store of value that they can wear on the wrist.